begoon/begoon.github.com/_engine/_site/english/projects/index.markdown

 # Projects

 Most of my projects are available at [GitHub][].
-The projects listed below are hosted somewhere else, or which the most insterested for me.
+The projects listed below are hosted somewhere else, or which are the most insterested to me.

 [GitHub]: http://github.com/begoon/

+* [Radio-86RK classic 8-bit microcomputer emulator in JavaScript][]
-* Radio-86RK classic 8-bit microcomputer emulator on the Maximite (PIC32) ([video][Radio-86RK on Maximite video])
+* Radio-86RK classic 8-bit microcomputer emulator on the Maximite (PIC32) ([video][Radio-86RK on Maximite video]) / 2012
+* [i8080-js] - Intel 8080 (KR580VM80A) microprocessor emulator in JavaScript / 2012
-* [i8080-core] - Intel 8080 (KR580VM80A) microprocessor emulator
+* [i8080-core] - Intel 8080 (KR580VM80A) microprocessor emulator / 2012
 * [gmc4-loader][] - [USB loader for the GMC-4 microcomputer][]
 * [nxtbtrc][] - [Lego NXT remote control via bluetooth][]
 * [J2ME applet for NXT remote control][NXT Brick remote control over Bluetooth]